rafayullah/Airbnb/README.md

 After the acquisition of data and installation of required libraries, at the root of this project the there will be one python jupyter file and a subfolder in which the data must be present.
 To run the notebook, all the cells can be run sequentially, the notebook is segmented into 4 parts:
+* Business Understanding
-* Statistical analysis
+* Data Understanding
-* Modelling
+* Data Preparation
-* Model evaluation
+* Data Modeling
-* Sentiment analysis sample
+* Evaluation
+* Future Improvements

 Find below the documentation for Spacy's sentiment analysis library: